AakashR003/HiWi_Aakash_IGA/README.md

 # Isogeometric Analysis (IGA) with KratosMultiphysics

 ## Overview
-This repository contains my work as a **HiWi (Student Research Assistant)** on **Isogeometric Analysis (IGA)** using the [Kratos Multiphysics](https://github.com/KratosMultiphysics/Kratos) framework.I developed and validated multiple IGA case studies, which have been merged into the official repository.
+This repository contains my work as a **HiWi (Student Research Assistant)** on **Isogeometric Analysis (IGA)** using the [Kratos Multiphysics](https://github.com/KratosMultiphysics/Kratos) framework.
+I developed and validated multiple IGA case studies, which have been merged into the official repository.
 **Official Contribution**: [KratosMultiphysics/Examples - IGA Validation](https://github.com/KratosMultiphysics/Examples/tree/master/iga/validation).

 ## Structure